Do Go On - 448 - The Curse of the Lottery Winner

 You got a deal.

-So yeah, there's been a lot of, a lot of disaster over the years.
+So, yeah, there's been a lot of disasters over the years.

-Alabama news gives a few examples saying a simple Google of past lottery winners will
+Alabama News gives a few examples saying a simple Google of past lottery winners

 And then here's some three dot points.